 Deep Sea and Marine Research

-The deep sea is the largest habitat on earth – about 50 percent of the earth’s whole surface lies below 1000 meters at the depth of the ocean.
-Despite the extreme living conditions, the deep sea is home to organisms that have adapted in manifold ways – ranging from the giant squid to the pelican eel to brittle stars glowing blue and green, and “alarm jellyfish”.
-This unknown universe is magical, eerie and bizarre, but also highly fascinating.
-Our new exhibition rooms offer the opportunity to experience the deep sea with all senses.
+The deep sea is the world’s largest biotope – almost 50 percent of the earth’s surface area are found at depths below 1,000 meters in the ocean.
+Despite the extreme conditions, the deep sea is home to many organisms who have adapted in multiple ways: from giant squid and pelican eels to bluish-green, bioluminescent brittle stars and the “alarm jellyfish.”
+Magical, eerie, and fascinating – these are attributes that describe this alien universe.
+The new exhibition halls offer visitors an opportunity to experience the deep sea using all their senses.

 With the aid of autonomous vehicles and robots, scientists explore the vastly unknown world of the deep sea, revealing astonishing discoveries.
 Crewed dives into the deep sea are costly, labor-intensive, and dangerous.
 Therefore, deep sea researchers usually deploy unmanned vehicles.
 These devices are known as “Remotely Operated Vehicles” (ROV) or “Autonomous Underwater Vehicles” (AUV).
 A new topical exhibition hall presents marine research and marine technology.
 Here, visitors have an opportunity to act as pilots of a deep-sea robot and set out on a virtual dive into the ocean’s abyss.
 In addition, the exhibition showcases the equipment used to explore the seas and to retrieve marine organisms as well as the remarkable results achieved by marine researchers.
 Last but not least, human impact on the oceans is being addressed.